litmuschaos/v1-litmus-docs/docs/getstarted.md

 ### Setup Service Account

 A service account should be created to allow chaosengine to run experiments in your application namespace.
 Copy the following into a `rbac.yaml` manifest and run `kubectl apply -f rbac.yaml` to create one such account on the nginx namespace.
-This serviceaccount has just enough permissions needed to run the container-kill chaos experiment.
+This service account has just enough permissions needed to run the container-kill chaos experiment.

 **NOTE**:

-- For rbac samples corresponding to other experiments such as, say, pod-delete, please refer the respective experiment folder in the [chaos-charts](https://github.com/litmuschaos/chaos-charts/tree/master/charts/generic/pod-delete) repository.
+- For RBAC samples corresponding to other experiments such as, say, pod-delete, please refer the respective experiment folder in the [chaos-charts](https://github.com/litmuschaos/chaos-charts/tree/master/charts/generic/pod-delete) repository.